The Last Time

 Her "Seeing" Power

-The day Jenny first met the Chief was on one of those days.
-The first time she realized she had “seeing powers” was on the day she first met the Chief.
+The day Jenny met the Chief was on one of those days.
+It was the same day she realized she had “seeing powers.”
 Before Uncle Ross got home that day, she’d “seen” and heard loud footsteps pounding on the big gray planks of the front porch.
 Only she wasn’t looking out at the porch when she saw what she saw.
 Although she was only four years old, she knew what she’d seen and heard was going to happen.
 Later.
 She didn't know how she knew.
 She just knew.
 The man’s legs, his blue pants, his shiny mouth, and his brown shoes with money on them were coming to the front door, just not right away.
 The seeing came to her like pictures.
 Jenny had a camera and had learned how to take pictures when she was just three-and-a-half.
 Somehow, she knew the pictures that kept coming into her head weren't really pictures.

 She yelled from the living room to the kitchen.
 “You gonna have to go to the front door, Grandma, in a while!
 A black man with a shiny mouth is coming to your door, wearing blue pants and brown shoes with money on top!”